OSU-HPCC/hpc-lessons/07_scaling.md

 Notice the following observations about the above graph.

-* We see the principal of strong scaling for both the hybrid and OpenMP versions of the program.
+* We see the principle of strong scaling for both the hybrid and OpenMP versions of the program.
 Notice that we initially get speedup by adding more cores, but we don't see serious gains in speed after four cores.

 * For one core, the serial version and OpenMP version start at the same time.

 * Adding more cores and running the serial version of the software won't change the time it takes to compute the job.
 You will just have several cores doing nothing while one core does the work.
 In fact, the job might run slower due to the extra overhead of starting up more cores.
 For argument sake, assume the time remains the same as when only one core is being used.
 This is represented by the green line on the graph.
 Notice it never becomes worthwhile to program a hybrid version.
-This makes sense since the hybrid version is designed to work on multiple nodes, not just one.
+This makes sense, since the hybrid version is designed to work on multiple nodes, not just one.

 * It is worthwhile to program an OpenMP version for one node, but it doesn't help us to use more than four cores.

 * For one node there is a huge difference between the hybrid code and the OpenMP code.
-There's a lot of extra overhead to begin a MPI job.
+There is a lot of extra overhead to begin a MPI job.

 ![Strong Two](img/strong-two.png "Strong Two Nodes")